-ORDERED that Tampa Electric Company's requests for confidential treatment of the above specified information in Forms 423-1(a), 423-2, 423-2(a), 423-2(b), and 423-2(c) are granted.
+ORDERED that Tampa Electric Company's request for confidential treatment of the above specified information in Forms 423-1(a), 423-2, 423-2(a), and 423-2(b) is granted.
 It is further

 ORDERED that Tampa Electric Company's request for the declassification dates included in the text of this Order is hereby granted.